Sharing Access to Your Google Analytics Account

 One such tool, of course, is Megalytic.

-Digital agencies, marketers and business owners use Megalytic for faster, more insightful and better looking analytics reports.
-In addition, Megalytic enables you to include data from AdWords and Google Webmaster Tools in your reports.
+Digital agencies, marketers and business owners use Megalytic for faster, more insightful and cleaner looking analytics reports.
+In addition, Megalytic enables you to include data from Google Ads and Google Search Console in your reports.

 When looking for a reporting solution, there are some other tools you should consider as well.
 RavenTools is popular, and offers access to 20+ SEO, social, PPC, and content marketing tools along with reporting.
-If you are looking more for dashboarding than reporting, check out DashThis.
-To see a full list of reporting tools that support Google Analytics data, have a look at the Reporting Tools section of the Partners site.
+If you are looking more into additional dashboards than reporting, check out DashThis.
+Google also has its own reporting studio called Data Studio.